-- Most life sciences leases and lease components, with exception for low value assets and short-term leases, will be presented on the face of the balance sheet, thus mostly eliminating the off-balance sheet financing through reporting in the notes and disclosures section.
+- Most life sciences leases and lease components, with an exception for low-value assets and short-term leases, will be presented on the face of the balance sheet, thus mostly eliminating the off-balance sheet financing through reporting in the notes and disclosures section.
 An asset and a liability will be recorded.

 - Besides reporting and administration, life sciences organizations will face the implications of the new model when negotiating contracts, compiling KPIs, and analyzing systems and data requirements.